imesh/stratos-devstack/README.md

-stratos-dev-stack
+stratos-devstack
 =================

-Stratos dev-stack provides a single script for installing Stratos on Amazon EC2.
+Stratos devstack provides a single script for installing Stratos on Amazon EC2.
 This script will download, install & configure Puppet Master, MySQL Server, ActiveMQ and Stratos on a single host.
 Stratos packages will be downloaded from the latest stable release.
 If required it can be point to a different version.

-Once Stratos is installed, the base cartridge image needs to be created.
 Please follow the below steps to install Stratos:

 - Spawn an Ubuntu 12.04 instance